This Act criminalizes the use of deep fake technology to influence elections, with specific penalties and exceptions for disclaimers.

 What This Means

 Delaware's HB316 introduces significant regulations on the use of deep fake technology in elections, creating new criminal offenses for misleading voters.
 The law outlines specific penalties based on intent and provides civil remedies for affected candidates.
-Businesses involved in election-related media must be vigilant about compliance to avoid legal repercussions, especially with the inclusion of mobile applications, Internet websites, and streaming platforms in the exceptions.
+Businesses involved in election-related media must be vigilant about compliance to avoid legal repercussions.

 Key Provisions